pedromasb/pedromasb/README.md

 ### Hi all! 👋

 I'm a PhD student in Astrophysics & Data Science based in Madrid, Spain.
 For my PhD I'm working on the application of machine and deep learning techniques to large astronomical surveys.
-Previously, I worked as a Business Intelligence developer & consultant for the IT consulting firm Cognizant, where I was focused on data modelling and dashboard development with Qlik Sense.
+Previously, I worked as a Business Intelligence developer & consultant for an international IT consulting firm, where I was focused on data modelling and dashboard development with Qlik Sense.
 I'm a big fan of data visualisation and delving into topics such as sports and meteorology in my personal projects.